 There are multiple implementations of the AMQP protocol.
-AMQP brokers for Eurex Clearing interfaces are using the Red Hat MRG Messaging/Apache Qpid implementation.
+AMQP brokers for Eurex Clearing interfaces are using the Apache Broker-J broker implementation.
 However, the Members are not obligated to use the client libraries provided by the same vendor as Eurex Clearing is using.
 Eurex clearing interfaces should be compatible with every AMQP client library which: